The Best Travel Insurance Policies: How Do You Choose the Right Coverage?

 Check online reviews

-Read the policy conditions carefully
+Please read the policy terms and conditions carefully

 Common pitfalls when choosing the right coverage

-When choosing the right coverage, there are some pitfalls to watch out for:
+When choosing the right coverage, there are a few pitfalls to watch out for:

 Underinsurance